How JioGenNext evaluates start-ups using the 10 Tenets of Leadership Capital Building

 Relationships are important for all start-ups.
 Their relationship with all their stakeholders [is important], whether it is customers, shareholders, suppliers, employees, or the society at large.

-Successful start-ups embed the culture of relationships which can help them during tough times which are always unavoidable.
 One of our alumni, Lavelle Networks, a B2B start-up in the telecom networking space, has been able to engage with a wide variety of stakeholders in their ecosystem to survive during the downturn.

 I'm sure as the market recovers, they will be in the best position to leverage the relationships they have built over the years.